 We are committed to decarbonising and digitalising our business to serve our customers across the Asia-Pacific region amid the ongoing energy transition.

-We operate a vertically-integrated electricity supply business in Hong Kong – which includes generation, transmission and distribution, and retail – and serve 80 percent of the territory's population.
-Through our partnership with China Southern Power Grid International (HK) Co., Limited in Castle Peak Power Company Limited (CAPCO), we operate the Castle Peak Power Station, Black Point Power Station, Penny’s Bay Power Station and the landfill gas power generation project (WE Station) at the West New Territories Landfill site.
-The gross capacity (operation / under construction) totals 8,268MW (as of 30 June 2023).
-We also import power from Guangdong Daya Bay Nuclear Power Station.
-In addition, we manage over 16,800 kilometres of transmission and distribution lines and over 15,700 substations*.
+We operate a vertically-integrated electricity supply business in Hong Kong – which includes generation, transmission and distribution and retail – and serve over 80% of the territory's population.
+Through our partnership with China Southern Power Grid International (HK) Co., Limited in Castle Peak Power Company Limited (CAPCO), we operate the Castle Peak Power Station, Black Point Power Station, Penny’s Bay Power Station and the WE Station, a landfill gas power generation project at the West New Territories Landfill.
+As of 31 December 2025, the total gross generation capacity in Hong Kong was 7,222MW.
+We also import power from Daya Bay Nuclear Power Station.
+In addition, we manage over 17,300 kilometres of transmission and distribution lines and over 16,000 substations*.

 *Assets are under the Scheme of Control Agreement

 CLP gained a foothold in Australia in the beginning of the 2000s.
 In 2011, we completed the acquisition of energy retailer EnergyAustralia.
 As one of the country’s leading integrated energy companies, EnergyAustralia operates a balanced portfolio of self-owned generation capacity and capacity purchases underpinned by coal and gas power plants as well as newer energy sources like wind, solar and batteries.
-As of 30 June 2023, EnergyAustralia's generation and energy storage portfolio including long-term offtake amounted to 5,789MW.
-EnergyAustralia also serves the electricity and gas needs of 2.44 million customer accounts across Victoria, South Australia, New South Wales, the Australian Capital Territory and Queensland.
+As of 31 December 2025, EnergyAustralia's generation and energy storage portfolio including long-term offtake amounted to 5,787MW.
+EnergyAustralia also serves the electricity and gas needs of 2.3 million customer accounts across Victoria, South Australia, New South Wales, the Australian Capital Territory and Queensland.

 CLP has investments in the Ho-Ping Power Station in Taiwan and the Lopburi solar farm in Thailand, with combined equity capacity of 285MW.